JasonLiu1229/University-Vault/DS/Session/Session 2.md

 Here are some important points that we need to remember in case we want to invoke remotely.
 ### Why middleware?
 ![[Pasted image 20240225151459.png]]
+It provides functionality to connect applications intelligently and efficiently so that you can innovate faster.
+Middleware acts as a bridge between diverse technologies, tools, and databases so that you can integrate them seamlessly into a single system.
 #### Hardware and OS architecture
 ![[Pasted image 20240225151536.png]]
 Where the OS architecture of the multi-computer model might look like this: